 7. Befriend Mayo

 Mayonnaise is not the culprit you think it is.
-The acid in mayonnaise actually helps to protect food from bacteria, but this should not a substitute for an ice pack.
+The acid in mayonnaise actually helps to protect food from bacteria, but this is not a substitute for an ice pack.

 8. Pack a Small Bag